testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 ### `testing-library/utils-module`

-Relates to [Aggressive Imports Reporting mechanism](#imports).
+Relates to the [Aggressive Imports Reporting mechanism](#imports).
 This setting accepts any string value.

 If you pass a string other than `"off"` to this option, it will represent your custom utility file from where you re-export everything from Testing Library package.